AlexB52/middleman-template/source/blog/2021-01-14-testing-model-concerns.html.md

 ### Minitest

-I love Minitest but I am not aware of a standard method to run expensive tasks before a group of test like RSpec does with `before(:all)`.
-One way would be to use [minitest-hooks gem][minitest-hooks] which helps you wrap expensive task in a similar fashion than RSpec.
+I love Minitest but I am not aware of a standard method to run expensive tasks before a group of tests like RSpec does with `before(:all)`.
+One way would be to use [minitest-hooks gem][minitest-hooks] which helps you wrap expensive tasks in a similar fashion to RSpec.

 [gist]: https://gist.github.com/AlexB52/0e186b6bd5220d42351f5cffe47439e7
 [minitest-hooks]: https://github.com/jeremyevans/minitest-hooks